ddnexus/pagy/docs/toolbox/paginators/calendar.md

 - The `:year` and `:month` parameters create time unit objects (default options are used in this example).
 - `:offset` is the offset instance that paginates the time-filtered collection.

-==- Example Usage
+==- Usage

 You must define a few simple methods in your app to configure and coordinate the objects created by the `pagy` method.
+Se the following examples and comments (adapted from the [Calendar app code](../../sandbox/playground.md/#calendar-app))

 ```ruby Controller
 # Note: All time values must be instances of ActiveSupport::TimeWithZone.